[Note from the Author:]

 And she remembered that night.
 The one that carved her into who she was today.

-'Helena', they called her in the shadows.
-No one knew what she looked like—her face always hidden behind a mask.
+Helena, they called her in the shadows.
+No one knew what she looked like, even her inner circle-her face always hidden behind a mask.

-Who would believe she was just twenty and still in her second year of university?
+Who would believe that this powerful woman, both in legal and illegal world, was just twenty and still in her second year of university?

 Her mind raced with emotions and strategies.
 Yet as she waited in the lift, her longing for a mother's touch returned, uninvited.